Fatonndev/FatonnDev/README.md

 - 🔭 I’m currently working on a [Obvilion Network][website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Finish developing the Obvilion Network project
+- 🥅 2022 Goals: Enroll in a university
 - ⚡ Fun fact: I love to draw in Flat style

 ### Connect with me: